andyexeter/store-js/README.md

 # store.js
 >v0.9

 store.js is a lightweight wrapper for the HTML5 [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
-It allows storage of key/value pairs with any type of value, including arrays and objects
+It also adds the ability to store data as an array or an object

 ### 1. Getting Started
 Load the store.js or store.min.js file in your HTML page